jallanxjallan/onemanairforce/adaptation/stories/victor_makes_maps.md

 ---
+category: past
+date: 1 January 1947
+status: draft
 title: Victor Makes Maps
-date: No Date
-status: new

 ---

-In January 1947, on completion of basic training, Victor was assigned to the mapping department as a junior draftsman upon the recommendation of an officer who had seen his sketches.
+Victor is assigned to
+the mapping department as a junior draftsman upon the recommendation of an officer who had seen his sketches.
 In the mapping department, Victor is also trained to develop photographs taken in the field to provide